Advanced website management applications like WordPress have effectively improved web design and web development for anyone wanting a website.

-Basically, what this means is that a WordPress theme lets you change the appearance of your site as much and as often as you want without affecting your website’s content and all the functionality you’ve built into it.
-For example, if WP site has been set up for e-commerce, changing the entire look of your site with a different theme won’t affect the content or the functionality of the site.
-All e-commerce features, plugin settings and product information will remain unaffected, but your site will look completely different.
+In simple terms, what this means is that a WordPress theme lets you change the appearance of your site as often as you like without touching your website’s content and all the work you’ve put into it.
+For example, if WordPress website has been configured for e-commerce, changing the entire look of the site with another theme won’t affect the content or the functionality of the web site.
+All e-commerce features, settings and product information will remain intact, but the site will look completely different.

-Because when your site is powered with WordPress, you no longer have to spend weeks or months waiting for your site to be done.
-You can get your business website built simply and start with any WordPress theme you like, and change the entire look, feel and design of your website in mere seconds, whenever you want … and as many times as you like!
+Because with WordPress, you no longer have to spend weeks or months waiting for your website to be completed.
+You can get your website built quickly and start with any WP theme you like, and then completely modify the look, feel and design of your website in seconds, whenever you choose … and as many times as you like!

-Even better, you can easily replace any theme on your site without having web code programming skills.
-Just choose any WordPress theme you want, upload it to your site and activate it.
-WordPress lets you change your web design and modify elements like header images, layout, typography and more in a few seconds …
+Even better, you can easily replace any theme on your site without the need of web design skills.
+Simply pick any theme you want, install it on your site and activate it.
+WordPress allows you to change your website design and modify elements like headers, page layout, style settings and more in a few seconds …

-Because WordPress is made available as open source software, hundreds of website design companies all around the world can create themes specifically for the WordPress CMS platform using the WordPress template system.
+Since WordPress is distributed as open source software, hundreds of website designers can design themes specifically for the WordPress CMS platform using the WP templating system.

-This means that thousands of great WP themes are made available to WP users.
-WordPress are generally distributed freely under the terms of the GNU General Public License, or they can be purchased as Premium (paid) themes.
+This means that thousands of high quality WordPress themes are made available to WP users.
+Themes are normally distributed for FREE under the terms of the GNU General Public License, or they can be purchased as Premium (i.e. paid) WP themes.

-The WordPress team maintains a FREE directory of WP themes which gives WordPress users access thousands of great website templates at no cost …
+The WordPress team maintains a FREE directory of WP themes which allows WordPress users to download and access, thousands of excellent WP themes at no cost …

-As WordPress becomes more popular, more designers are now focused on developing themes for a wider range of users.
+As more businesses turn to WordPress for publishing and managing their content online, more designers are now focusing on developing themes for a wider audience of WordPress users.

-You can view several WP theme galleries containing stunning examples of great WP themes in this post:
+You can view a number of WP theme galleries that include stunning examples of great premium themes here:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just a few of the benefits of using WordPress themes over choosing web building tools that require traditional web template design:
+Here are just a few of the benefits of using WordPress themes over choosing tools that require traditional web template design:

-WordPress themes are really easy to install on your site.
-Just upload a zip file that contains the plugin files to your Plugin folder via your WordPress dashboard and activate.
-Even easier still, you can install any of the themes listed in the theme directory at WordPress.org) directly inside your WordPress dashboard.
+Themes are really easy to install on your site.
+Simply upload the plugin file to your Plugin folder via your dashboard and activate.
+Even easier still, you can install any of the themes listed in the themes directory at WordPress.org) directly from within your WordPress site’s admin area.

-- WordPress has a thriving online community of professional website designers and design companies who contribute thousands of high quality WordPress Themes available to WordPress users.
+- WordPress has a large community of professional web developers who, collectively, make thousands of fantastic WordPress Themes available to WordPress users.
 Many of these themes are 100% free to use!

-- Themes give sites a unified and consistent look across all of your site’s elements, like pages, headers, footers, menus, etc …
+- Themes give sites a consistent look across all of the site’s elements, i.e. pages, headers, footers, menus, etc …

 - A “theme” works independently of your blog’s content.
-This makes it possible to swap themes as often as you need without modifying your content.
+This means you can change themes as often as you like without changing your settings.

-- Many WP themes come with additional functionality and settings that enable you to customize the theme’s style and design properties to create a unique look to suit your business.
+- Many themes come with built-in functionality and options that let you easily customize the site’s layout and design elements and create a unique look to suit your business.

-- Many WordPress themes are built using a framework that enables users to update the theme to newer theme versions without losing its unique customizations (e.g. styles)
+- Many themes are built using a framework that allows you to upgrade the theme to a newer theme version without losing any unique customizations (e.g. styles)

 - WordPress lets you search, upload, install and update WordPress Themes automatically directly from your admin panel.

-- WordPress themes helps you save hundreds, even thousands of dollars on website development costs.
-Free WordPress themes cost nothing and most “Premium”WP themes are normally very inexpensive.
+- Themes allow WordPress users to save hundreds, even thousands of dollars on website development costs.
+Free themes cost nothing and most “Premium”WP themes are typically quite affordable.

-Many theme developers are now developing WordPress themes that incorporate “responsive” functionality.
+Many theme developers are now developing themes that incorporate “responsive” design standards.

-A responsive theme enables websites to automatically resize to display smoothly across different monitor sizes and screen resolutions, as well as different platforms) …
+A responsive theme allows a website to automatically reconfigure the layout to display smoothly across different monitor sizes and screen resolutions, as well as different platforms) …

-A responsive theme is also optimized for each device type.
-Users can scroll, read and display the site on most device browsers without having to readjust their browser settings, or requiring website owners to have installed additional themes.
+A responsive theme is also optimized for different types of devices.
+Users can scroll, read and display the site on all devices without having to readjust their browser settings, or requiring website owners to have installed additional display elements.

-Note: When purchasing WordPress themes, it’s a good idea to choose a responsive WordPress theme.
-Not only will the theme ensure that the content and layout of your site works across all devices, but it also means that the theme is newer than most non-responsive themes and therefore probably complies with the latest standards of web design and coding.
+Note: When downloading WordPress themes, we recommend choosing a responsive WordPress theme.
+Not only will a responsive theme ensure that your website will display correctly across all of your visitors’ devices, but it also means that the theme is newer than non-responsive themes and therefore complies with the latest standards and practices of website design coding.

-We hope this article has given you a better understanding of WordPress themes, what themes are, how themes can help you save money, and how WordPress themes make customizing sites easy.
+We hope that this article has provided you with a better understanding of themes, what WP themes are, how WP themes help you and your business save money on web development costs, and how WordPress themes allow you to easily customize a website.